 Worrying about failure will only make failing more realistic.
 Just because you might fail, doesn’t mean you’ll never get anything right.
 It’s all about your mindset.
-There are hundred of business people who have failed, but instead of giving up, they try something new, until they achieve the goals they’re after.
+There are hundreds of business people who have failed, but instead of giving up, they try something new, until they achieve the goals they’re after.

 You need to believe that you’ll get it right!
 It’d be hard to find a negative business man or woman who does well for themselves.
-You have to continue They all have a positive outlook with a can do attitude!
+You have to continue They all have a positive outlook with a can-do attitude!

 Don’t Give Up